chaun14/BTG-A-Factory-Lore-video/A_Factory_Montage_Segments.md

 #### 🎯 **PRIMARY SEGMENT** - `00:00 - 00:10` _(10 seconds)_

-> **Quote:** _"also I heard the a factory is under investigation by OSHA... it was something about an italicized a it leaned over too far and crushed a worker"_
+> **Quote:** _"also I heard the a factory is under investigation by OSHA it was something about an italicized a it leaned over too far and crushed a worker"_
 >
 > **Context:** Federal investigation following catastrophic automation failure that injured workers.